DjangoGirls/tutorial/homework/README.md

         post.delete()
         return redirect('blog.views.post_list')

-The only new thing is to actually delete a post.
+The only new thing is to actually delete a blog post.
 Every Django model can be deleted by `.delete()`.
 It is as simple as that!

 And this time, after deleting a post we want to go to the webpage with a list of posts, so we are using `redirect`.